tigeryst/dotfiles/README.md

 1. Run the bootstrap installation: `~/.dotfiles/bootstrap.sh`
 1. Restart the computer to ensure changes are applied

+> Note: If the bootstrap script exits early before you see the completion message due to certain installations, you may need to run the same command again.

 ## Before restoring to factory settings

 1. Make sure that the dotfiles are up to date with the current set up